-Located on the West Coast of Ireland in the centre of the Wild Atlantic Way, there are lots of incredible things to do in Clare.
-It boasts some of the most spectacular coastal scenery in Ireland and is home to the world famous Cliffs of Moher.
-There is so much more to this stunning county and we've put this list together of the best things to do in Clare to inspire you for your next visit.
+Located on the West Coast of Ireland at the heart of the Wild Atlantic Way, there are lots of incredible things to do in Clare.
+It boasts some of the most spectacular coastal scenery in Ireland and is home to the world-famous Cliffs of Moher.
+There is so much more to this stunning county and we’ve put this list together of the best things to do in Clare to inspire you for your next visit.

 1 | The Cliffs of Moher